 PRO TIPHaving technical skills does not automatically mean writing a boring resume.
 Don’t be afraid to work in some creativity.
 This will be surprising to many recruiters, as most techie people don’t do this, which can give you the edge that you need.

-How to demonstrate Gis skills on your resume
+How do I list Gis skills on my resume

 - Standardized ownership protocols for 20k+ accounts, which saved the enterprise 2,000 hours